 In 2017, the topic of building a metro to Vinogradar came to life.
 Mayor Vitali Klitschko promised to start construction even in December.

-New metro construction on the “green line” started in March of the following year, 2019, and already in 2021, “Kyivmetrostroy” and the capital authorities, despite Covid delays, reported on the completion of the construction of the first of four planned tunnels, as well as progress on the open section.
+New metro construction on the “green line” started in March of the following year, 2019, and already in 2021, Kievmetrostroy and the capital authorities, despite Covid delays, reported on the completion of the construction of the first of four planned tunnels, as well as progress on the open section.

 However, before the construction had time to gain momentum, clouds began to gather over Kievmetrostroy.
 Since November 2019, the company’s managers have been under criminal investigation on suspicion of fraud.
 The company began experiencing delays in wages, and a corporate conflict was raging within the company.
-But the capital’s authorities continued to convince that there would certainly be a metro to Vinogradar, although not in the promised 2021.
+But the capital’s authorities continued to convince that there would definitely be a metro to Vinohradar, although not in the promised 2021.
 The dates were gradually moved first to 2023 and then to 2024-2025.
 And then provided that there are no force majeure events.

-“There are questions with documentation, there is an action plan, there is funding, there is a clear algorithm of actions, and on the basis of this they gave me information: we are already planning to open this metro in the spring,” noted the mayor of Kyiv Vitaliy Klitschko in the summer of 2023.
+“There are questions with documentation, there is an action plan, there is funding, there is a clear algorithm of actions, and on the basis of this they gave me information: we are already planning to open this metro in the spring,” said the mayor of Kyiv Vitaliy Klitschko in the summer of 2023.

 The head of the capital's subway, Viktor Braginsky, clarified that the trains will start operating in 2025 and noted that adjustments to the project are ongoing.
 True, this was before the termination of the contract with Kievmetrostroy.

-“Tentatively, in September construction work will begin using updated documentation.
+“Tentatively, in September construction work will begin based on updated documentation.
 The goal is to build two metro stations on Vinogradar by the end of 2024, and to carry out commissioning work in the first quarter of 2025 to start train traffic,” explained the head of the Kiev Metro public utility in the summer of 2023.

 But instead of large-scale construction, the author of these lines over the past year has mainly seen weeds and frozen equipment on the site where the Prospekt Pravdy or Varshavskaya metro station should one day appear (or who knows what name the Kyiv City Council will vote on by then).
 A similar picture is on the highway on the way to the indicated station.
 Builders and equipment occasionally worked on the future section between Mostitskaya and Prospekt Pravdy stations.